pigfly/RMIT_Algorithm_Analysis/README.md

 * ⏱ [How to ask question](http://www.catb.org/~esr/faqs/smart-questions.html)
 * ✈️ [Where to ask question](https://github.com/pigfly/RMIT_Algorithm_Analysis/issues)
-* ⏱ When does each session begin ?
-    * The web full-stack session will start at every Friday night starting at 8:00PM A.E.S.T.
 * 👨‍💻👩‍💻 Am I asking stupid question ?
-    * There is no stupid question, if you think something is not clear, ask away in [where to ask question](https://github.com/pigfly/RMIT_Algorithm_Analysis/issues)
+    * There is no stupid question, if you think something is not clear, ask away in [where to ask question](https://github.com/pigfly/RMIT_Algorithm_Analysis/issues) or in canvas.

 ###### ... lookup